International Commercial Law LLM

 The course is designed for graduates seeking to gain a solid foundation into the growing discipline of International Commercial Law.
-The LLM in International Commercial Law is designed to provide a flexible route for students to be able to focus on areas of their own interest with an emphasis on areas with a European and international dimension by providing with the opportunity to choose from a number of modules.
+The LLM in International Commercial Law is designed to provide a flexible route for students to be able to focus on areas of their own interest and further explore commercial law in both the European and wider International contexts.

 The programme provides the opportunity for students to tailor the programme to their needs and select the areas of commercial law in which they wish to specialise by offering a large number of elective modules from which the students can choose.
 Students on completing the programme are expected to be able to critically analyse legal concepts as well as practical scenarios.
 Such knowledge is increasingly sought by law firms, businesses and government bodies all over the world in response to the expansion of international trade and commerce and international regulation, resulting from economic, political and technological change.

 - January (15 months, due to dissertation submission requirements)

 And also part-time:

 - January (27 months, due to dissertation submission requirements)

 "I chose Brunel Law School because I found the Commercial Law LLM offered an ideal course with its flexible modules.
 My next step is to apply for LPC / training contract to become a commercial solicitor.
 The tutors are motivating, very approachable and they will go that extra mile to support you in reaching your goals.
 My vision of Law has become far broader and I would highly recommend this experience to future students" — Kamila Jabarkhail

 This research led programme is designed for law graduates who wish to develop specialist knowledge of aspects of the increasingly important field of international commercial law.

 LLM Law in International Commercial Law is designed for students seeking to gain a solid foundation in this growing discipline with an aim to become practitioners or to continue with further studies and research.